groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/pdfoptions/fixedlayout/_index.md

 ---
 title: FixedLayout
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Enables rendering the PDF and EPUB documents to HTML with a fixed layout.
+description: PDF is a fixed format so all of the elements have a specific place on a page.
+To ensure that the output HTML looks the same as the source PDF the documents are rendered to HTML with a fixed layout by default.
+When rendering with fixed layout the output HTML has fixed size so the elements will stay on the same place regardless of window size.
+To render to HTML with fluid layout set this property to false.
 type: docs
-weight: 70
+weight: 60
 url: /net/groupdocs.viewer.options/pdfoptions/fixedlayout/
 ---
 ## PdfOptions.FixedLayout property

-Enables rendering the PDF and EPUB documents to HTML with a fixed layout.
+PDF is a fixed format so all of the elements have a specific place on a page.
+To ensure that the output HTML looks the same as the source PDF the documents are rendered to HTML with a fixed layout by default.
+When rendering with fixed layout the output HTML has fixed size so the elements will stay on the same place regardless of window size.
+To render to HTML with fluid layout set this property to `false`.

 ```csharp
 public bool FixedLayout { get; set; }